We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Best socks: Smartwool Run Cold Weather Crew Socks

-In addition to keeping your hands warm, snuggly and comfy feet also make for a happy run.
+In addition to keeping their hands warm, snuggly and comfy feet also make for a happy run.
 Smartwool’s Run Cold Weather Socks are made of sweat-wicking wool that also provides comfort and durability.
 The mid-crew length hits that perfect sweet spot of not too short to let wind in but not too long to cause overheating.
 Lastly, the socks have the company’s Light Elite cushioning that provides targeted support in the ball and heel of the foot.
 Otherwise, too much layering between your feet and shoes can restrict blood flow.

 Best hat: TrailHeads Fleece Ponytail Hat